 If you’ve made it all the way to the end of this comparison, but you’re still not sure which of these options is the right one for you, ask yourself the following questions as a sort of round up.

 - Do you like memory foam?
 If yes, Amerisleep is a good pick.
 If not, you’ll likely prefer Leesa’s neutral foam.

 - Do you want to pick from a bunch of different models or do you like the simplicity of one and done?
 If you like options, Amerisleep offers five.
 If not, Leesa keeps it simple.

-- Are you intrigued by that Celliant technology and excited by the idea of a washable cover?
+- Are you excited by the idea of a washable cover?
 If yes, go for an Amerisleep.

 If you’re looking for more information or want to see how these two beds stack up against other options out there, scroll through our other mattress reviews, comparisons, and best lists.